sigma67/ethertwin/README.md

-# ethertwin
+# EtherTwin

+*This repository is part of a research project on blockchain-based Digital Twins: https://doi.org/10.1016/j.ipm.2020.102425*

-The **ethertwin** prototype orginates from a research approach to share digital twin data over its lifecycle.
+The **EtherTwin** prototype orginates from a research approach to share Digital Twin data over its lifecycle.
-To allow the participation of the multiple lifecycle parties without relying on trusted third parties (TTPs), **ethertwin** relies on a distributed approach by integrating the [Ethereum](ethereum.org) blockchain and the distributed hash table (DHT) [Swarm](swarm.ethereum.org).
+To allow the participation of the multiple lifecycle parties without relying on trusted third parties (TTPs), **EtherTwin** relies on a distributed approach by integrating the [Ethereum](ethereum.org) blockchain and the distributed hash table (DHT) [Swarm](swarm.ethereum.org).
-On the basis of [AutomationML](https://www.automationml.org/) (AML) files that specify assets, a digital twin can be created and shared with the twin's lifecycle parties.
+On the basis of [AutomationML](https://www.automationml.org/) (AML) files that specify assets, a Digital Twin can be created and shared with the twin's lifecycle parties.
-The **ethertwin** prototype allows to:
+The **EtherTwin** prototype allows to:
-- create digital twins
+- create Digital Twins
 - share each twin
 - upload documents
 - update twin specification and documents (versioning)